soup-bowl/tweet-count-bot/README.md

 ```
 (for Powershell, replace backslash with backticks(`) if you wish to preserve newlines).

+Alternatively, you can also pull the image from GitHub using `docker.pkg.github.com/soup-bowl/tweet-count-bot/tweet-count-bot:latest`.

 ## Running natively
 Clone this repository, and run `composer install`.
 If you have a .env file in the same directory, it will be loaded in.
 Please see .env.example for usage.